What is Cybersecurity Basics?

 - Denial-Of-Service (DoS) attack

 Social Engineering is a skill by which hacker gains vital information by mere having good communication with the victim.
 For eg., while communicating with a friend you disclose emails credentials that are heard by an unknown person right behind you (shown in screenshot 1).

 Denial-Of-Service (DoS) attack are those that involve no access to machines or network resources to authorized users.
 For eg., a hacking may enter the wrong password multiple times so that account gets locked or the machine/network may be overloaded to such an extent that all authorized users will not be able to access resources.
 In such case, an attack is carried out by a hacker from one machine i.e. single IP address.
 This can be handled by blocking specific IP address using a firewall.
 However, there may be a scenario that attack is carried out by a hacker from multiple machines.
 This is referred to as Distributed-Denial-Of-Service (DDoS) attack.

 The term eavesdropping means secretly listening to a conversation.
 In terms of computer security, this is typically carried out between Cybersecurity basics hosts on a network (shown in screenshot 4).
 For eg., there is a program called Carnivore which is used by FBI (Federal Bureau of Investigation) in order to eavesdrop on the system of ISP (Internet Service Providers).

 The term spoofing means to imitate something while exaggerating its characteristic features with some personal gain or profit.
-Spoofing of user identity can be described as a situation in which one person or program successfully masquerades (means pretending to be someone one is not) as another by falsifying data (shown in screenshot 5).
-For e.g.: Making a call by hacker (claiming to be an original user) to bank official for carrying out banking transactions.
+Spoofing of user identity can be described as a situation in which one person or program successfully masquerades (means pretending to be someone one is not) as another by falsifying data.
+For e.g. Making a call by a hacker (claiming to be an original user) to bank official for carrying out banking transactions.